FAQ

 What is Xpiry?

-Xpiry monitors your SSL certificates and domain registrations on a schedule and sends you alerts before anything expires.
-It checks expiry dates, validates certificate chains, and pulls registrar data via WHOIS / RDAP so you have one place to see the health of every domain you care about.
+Xpiry monitors your SSL certificates, domain registrations, DNS records, redirects, and uptime on a schedule and alerts you before anything expires, or the moment your site stops responding.
+It validates certificate chains, runs security scans, pulls registrar data via WHOIS / RDAP, accepts heartbeat pings from your cron jobs, and can publish a public status page per domain, so you have one place to see the health of every domain you care about.

 How do I add my first domain?